Thomas Edward Flores

 Articles

-Before writing a book, we published three articles on the political economy of democratization, elections, aid, and post-conflict recovery:
+I have also published several articles on the political economy of democratization, elections, aid, and post-conflict recovery.
+See my CV for a complete list.

 2012.
 "The Effect of Elections on Postconflict Peace and Reconstruction" (with Irfan Nooruddin).
 Journal of Politics 74(2): 558-570.